lambergmiki/matgeneratorn/README.md

 WIP

 - [x] Add README
+- [ ] Add possibility to exclude desserts
 - [ ] Save x recipes and generate new recipes for remaining ones
 - [ ] Ability to generate recipes from multiple categories
 - [ ] Improve algorithm to reduce response times for the recipe generator